Rawrshak/Rawrshak-Improvement-Proposals/RIP-1 Lootbox/RIP-1-Lootbox.md

 - Basic implementation of a Lootbox.
 All rewards are predetermined up front.
 Probabilities are stored by tokenId not by rarity/class.
 - Implements ERC1155Upgradeable
 - Implements ILootbox
-- Stores a mapping of tokenIds to rarity classes.
-	- i.e. which tokenIds are assigned to a given rarity.
-This allows lootboxes to randomly pick tokenIds based on a given class when minting reward items.
-	- Obviously contains function methods for adding tokenIds to this mapping which will need filled out by the developer through the Content Creator dApp.
-- Stores a mapping of rarity class to a bool for whether or not the class is preminted.
 - Stores pointer to the LootboxStorage contract for grabbing any necessary data in a read-only fashion.
 - Uses LibLootbox.sol for dice roll (and other) functionality.
 - Stores content and probabilities that could be given when lootbox is burned.